siriusctrl/UniPublic/CS/week7.md

     - ServerHello
     - One of the cipher suites
     - Certificate
-    - Request the client send its certificate
+    - Request the client send its certificate (manual checking)
   - Client
     - Validate the certificate
   - Client generates
     - Session key
       1. It could pick a random key and encrypt it with public key of the server
       2. Run Diffie-Hellman
 - Handshake concludes and both parties share a key that is then used for encrypting/decrypting messages

 ### Cryptography